ACT, SAT and Standardized Test Tips

 Let’s face it, standardized tests are expensive.
 Taking the SAT once costs about $60.
 However, CollegeBoard offers fee waivers for students in need.
 Ask an academic advisor if you qualify for waived fees.

 Sleep and Eat Breakfast

-Gather your things the night before the test so that you aren’t scrambling the morning of the exam.
+Gather your things the night before the test so you won't scramble the morning of the exam.
 The more prepared you are, the less likely you will panic when it’s time to take the test.
 Get a full night of rest and eat a healthy breakfast in the morning.
-After all your prep, it would be a shame to have a rumbling stomach interrupting your thoughts during the examination.
+After all of your preparation, it would be a shame to have a rumbling stomach interrupting your thoughts during the exam.